-In Madagascar, the vast majority of people live on less than $2 per day and most have no access to health care.
-Eye disease is one of the 10 most prevalent medical conditions in the country and an estimated 90,000 people are blind and 409,000 people live with moderate and severe visual impairment.
+Madagascar, an island off the eastern coast of Africa, has a population of 27.7 million people, 70.7% live below the poverty line.
+The vast majority have little to no access to health care.
+Eye disease is one of the 10 most prevalent medical conditions in the country and an estimated 60,000 people are blind and 379,490 people live with moderate and severe visual impairment.

 Seva and the Kilimanjaro Centre for Community Ophthalmology (KCCO) have been working with local Malagasy partners since 2009.
 Together, we are developing comprehensive eye care programs within this island nation off the southeast coast of Africa.